Parsl/parsl.github.io/_posts/2021-01-25-text-extraction.md

 the Gensim library.
 CBOW determines the semantic and syntactic information of a word based on the context in which the word appears.
 Skip-gram uses a context window around the center word for which it creates a word embedding vector.

 We used k-fold cross validation to evaluate our model.
-We set 𝑘 = 5 and took a mean of the evaluation scores to determine the model's performance.
+We set _k_ = 5 and took a mean of the evaluation scores to determine the model's performance.
 We evaluated our CBOW and Skip-gram models using default hyperparameters.
 We changed various hyperparameters while training our word embeddings and found that the default CBOW word embeddings gave us the highest F1 score of 0.671.